-Santa Cruz Avenue is currently two lanes in each direction with a two way left turn lane separating each direction and parking provided on both sides of the street.
-Along most of the corridor, sidewalks are very narrow and do not meet ADA standards which makes it difficult for people to walk.
+Santa Cruz Avenue is currently two lanes in each direction with a two-way left-turn lane separating each direction and parking on both sides of the street.
+Along most of the corridor, sidewalks are very narrow and do not meet ADA standards, which makes it difficult for people to walk.
 Class III sharrows are provided along the corridor but there is no dedicated space for cyclists to travel that is separated from vehicles.
-This creates a high stress environment for people using active modes to get to local businesses, schools, and transit stops.

-The project will construct a road diet to reduce the number of vehicle lanes between Alameda de las Pulgas and Sand Hill Road to create about 1/3-mile of consistent five-foot wide sidewalks, Class II buffered bike lanes, install ADA-curb ramps, install curb extensions to reduce crossings distances, build three pedestrian refuge islands, and retime three traffic signals.
-The reduced number and widths of travel lanes will result in traffic calming, reducing vehicle speeds, and increasing safety for people walking and bicycling.
-This part of the corridor is one phase of larger redesign for Alameda de las Pulgas and Santa Cruz Avenue to address significance barriers to walking and biking in urbanized areas of unincorporated San Mateo County.

-11. Holly Street/Highway 101 Interchange Project

-Sponsor: City of San Carlos Requested Phases: CON Recommended Phases: CON Total Score: 64.5 Requested Funding: \$2,000,000 Recommended Award: \$1,000,000
+This creates a high-stress environment for people using active modes to get to local businesses, schools, and transit stops.
+The project will construct a road diet to reduce the number of vehicle lanes between Alameda de las Pulgas and Sand Hill Road to create about 1/3 of a mile of consistent five-foot wide sidewalks, Class II buffered bike lanes, ADA-accessible curb ramps, new curb extensions to reduce crossings distances, three pedestrian refuge islands, and three retimed traffic signals.
+The reduced number and widths of travel lanes will result in traffic calming, reduced vehicle speeds, and increased safety for people who are walking and bicycling.
+This part of the corridor represents one phase of larger redesign for Alameda de las Pulgas and Santa Cruz Avenue to address significant barriers to walking and biking in urbanized areas of unincorporated San Mateo County.
+11. Holly Street/Highway 101 Interchange Project Sponsor: City of San Carlos Total Score: 64.5 Requested Phases: CON Recommended Phases: CON Recommended Award: \$1,000,000 Project Description:

 The Holly Street Bridge at U.S. Highway 101 (US-101) serves as a critical east-west link in San Carlos, providing access to vital residential and commercial zones and regional connections.
-However, the existing Holly Street Bridge provides limited pedestrian and bicycle connectivity across US-101 with only a five-foot wide sidewalk on the south side that is also used by bicyclists who do not want to weave with vehicles between the loop ramps or cross the high-speed entrances along the interchange.

-This project will construct a new 12-foot wide, 1,500-foot Class I pedestrian and bicycle multipurpose path, including a 1,073-foot pedestrian and bicycle overcrossing (POC) over US-101, that will bridge the gap between west and east San Carlos.
+However, the existing Holly Street Bridge provides limited pedestrian and bicycle connectivity across US-101 with only a single five-foot wide sidewalk on the south side that is also used by bicyclists who do not want to weave with vehicles between the loop ramps or cross the high-speed entrances along the interchange.
+This project will construct a new 12-foot wide, 1,500-foot Class I pedestrian and bicycle multipurpose path, including a 1,073-foot pedestrian and bicycle overcrossing (POC) over US-101, which will bridge the gap between west and east San Carlos.
 The new POC will be a grade-separated multipurpose path that will bridge the most substantial gap in San Carlos' active transportation network.
 The project will reduce pedestrian and bicycle conflicts with vehicles within the US-101/Holly Street interchange and improve safety for all users by eliminating cross-traffic movements within the interchange.

-Please note, the evaluation committee recommended de-programming the City's 2015 Cycle 3 award and re-programming the equivalent \$1,000,000 in Cycle 6 to reset the City's timely use of funds and require full project funding by December 2023.

-12. Pacific Coast Bikeway NorthSponsor: City of Half Moon BayTotal Score: 63.5Requested Phases: CONRequested Funding: \$980,000Recommended Phases: CONRecommended Award: \$980,000
+Please note, the evaluation committee recommended de-programming the City's 2015 Cycle 3 award and re-programming the equivalent \$1,000,000 in Cycle 6 to reset the City's timeline for use of funds and require full project funding by December 2023.
+12. Pacific Coast Bikeway North Sponsor: City of Half Moon Bay Total Score: 63.5 Requested Phases: CON Recommended Phases: CON Recommended Award: \$980,000 Project Description: